KEINOS/Hello-Cobra/README.md

 Any PR that might help Golang newbies understand is welcome.

-To evolve the samples in the repo through natural selection, any PR that passes the [merge tests](https://github.com/KEINOS/Hello-Cobra/blob/main/.github/run-merge-tests.sh) will be auto-merged. (squash and merge)
+To evolve the samples in this repo through natural selection, any PR that passes the [merge tests](https://github.com/KEINOS/Hello-Cobra/blob/main/.github/run-merge-tests.sh) will be auto-merged. (squash and merge)

 - [Auto-merge Conditions](https://github.com/KEINOS/Hello-Cobra/blob/main/.github/mergify.yml)
   - Files changed/added were: `*.md` and/or `*.go`